maybebyte/anthesis/how-to-find-the-best-software-for-you.md

   designed for what it needs to do?"
 Plain, fast, and functional is a much better sign than flashy, slow, and nearly disintegrating.

-- You can always throw the software into a virtual machine you don't use for anything else and run it to study its behavior.
+- You can throw the software into a virtual machine you don't use for anything else and run it to study its behavior.